 On February 4, the supreme judicial council sent a letter to Iraq’s president informing President Salih that a recently selected board member of the country’s election commission was wrongfully replaced by another person.
 According to the letter, State Counselor Inam Yassin Moahmmed was one of the nine commissioners selected under UN supervision in December to run Iraq’s highest election management authority.
 Her place on the board, however, was awarded to a different State Counselor, Ahlam Adnan Lafta, under obscure circumstances.
 The judiciary’s letter urged the president to issue a new decree to correct the mistake and reinstate Ms. Mohammed.

 On February 5, there was a serious escalation in violent attacks by followers of Moqtada al-Sadr against protesters in Najaf.
 At least eight protesters were killed by live ammunition during the latest crackdown and up to 100 others were wounded.
-Other reports put the tool at 11 killed and 210 wounded.
+Other reports put the total at 11 killed and 210 wounded.
 Footage from the area showed chaos during and after the violence, in which Sadr’s followers burned down several protest tents and attacked protesters with firearms, bladed weapons, batons and stun grenades.
 Sadr followers concentrate their attack on the Revolution Square, in an attempt to clear and control the protest hub.
 The attackers reportedly abducted several protesters, including some who were injured in the clashes.
 Eyewitness reports indicate that security forces failed to intervene and end the onslaught, adding that power was cut from the square during the Sadrist advance.
 The surprise attack may bring about significant political repercussions.
 Prime Minister-designate Mohammed Allawi issued a statement strongly condemning the “utterly unacceptable” attack, and suggested that such actions put him in a tough position that might force him to abort his government formation bid.
 He stopped short of pointing out Sadr’s role in the atrocities.
 Outgoing Prime Minister Adil Abdul-Mahdi ordered an investigation into the incident, a measure that the UN representative for Iraq considered too little too late.
 The EU envoy and U.S. embassy in Iraq condemned the attack, urging Baghdad authorities to “put an end to this thuggery.”
 Large demonstrations took to the streets in Baghdad on February 6 to condemn the violence in Najaf and the attempts to forcibly disband protests.
 A spokesman for Sadr’s militia denied involvement in the attack on protesters, attributing the violence to an unidentified armed group.
 Meanwhile there were reports on social media of new casualties from clashes between protesters and Sadr’s followers in Karbala.

 On January 30, the Iraqi military announced that it was resuming joint anti-ISIS operations with the U.S.-led International Coalition for the meantime until the two sides can determine a “new relationship.”
 On January 5, the U.S. had suspended coalition activity over security concerns following the January 3 assassination of General Soleimani.
 On January 15, American military officials reported that joint operations had resumed, a claim that care-taker Prime Minister Adil Abdul-Mahdi’s office contradicted.
 On February 4, the commander for U.S. forces in the Middle East, General Frank McKenzie, visited Iraq and met with outgoing Prime Minister Abdul-Mahdi, President Salih, and Speaker Mohammed al-Halbousi, but did not meet with the Mohammad Allawi, who has been nominated to succeed Abdul-Mahdi.
 Associated Press reported that the visiting general discussed the future of security cooperation with the Iraqi leaders with an emphasis on countering the threat of ISIS.
 McKenzie said after the discussions that “I think we’re going to be able to find a way forward.”